Tired of boring, old-fashioned logic? Why not try a more scintillating trope?

 Pour together into plot and mix until everything is dead.
 Serve chilled.

-No one dies.
-No one gets maimed.
-No one pines away the rest of their life in misery.
-Their time together bolsters them to move on separately with hope rather than despair.
+No one dies, no one gets maimed, no one pines away the rest of their life in misery.
+Their time together bolsters them to move on separately with hope rather than despair, logic anchoring them in lieu of overwrought emotions.

-It’s almost the anti-Star-Crossed Lovers.
-But just for the sake of the trope, let’s break it down:
+But for the sake of the trope, let’s break it down:

 - The cross-purposed circumstances: He is a news reporter seeking a story; she is a princess seeking to remain anonymous.
 His employer pressures him for a scoop; her handlers pressure her to conform to expectations.